NVDARemote/NVDARemote/readme.md

 ### To create a new NVDA add-on, taking advantage of this template: ###

 - Create an empty folder to hold the files for your add-on.
+- Create an **addon** folder inside this new folder.
+Inside **addon* folder, create needed folders for the add-on modules (e.g. appModules, synthDrivers, etc.).
+An add-on may have one or more module folders.
-- Copy the **addon** folder, the **buildVars.py** file, the manifest.ini.tpl file, the manifest-translated.ini.tpl, **SCONSTRUCT**, .gitignore and .gitattributes files to the created folder.
+- Copy the **buildVars.py** file, the manifest.ini.tpl file, the manifest-translated.ini.tpl, **SCONSTRUCT**, .gitignore and .gitattributes files to the created folder.
 - In the **buildVars.py** file, change variable **addon_info** with your add-on's information (name, summary, description, version, author and url).
 - Put your code in the usual folders for NVDA extension, under the **addon** folder.
-For instance: globalPlugins, synthDrivers, etc. You can delete folders you don't need for your particular add-on package.
-Be sure to not include the readme.txt file inside these subfolders in your add-on.
+For instance: globalPlugins, synthDrivers, etc.
 - Gettext translations must be placed into addon\locale\<lang>/LC_MESSAGES\nvda.po.

 ### To manage documentation files for your addon: ###